 Study and research into the history of Western Christian music and its most important genres beginning with the Old Testament and continuing until the death of J.S.
 Bach in 1750.
+Offered every Fall.

 SM713 The History of Sacred Music II (3)